-The task force believes that improvement rates may be assumed to progress smoothly from recent history to the long-term rates.
+The task force believes that improvement rates may be assumed to progress smoothly from recent history to the ultimate rates.
 Of course, the assumption is about the trend rather than the actual improvement rates that emerge over time because the actual is still expected to show volatility from year to year and age to age.

-The task force considered the approach used by CMI: a cubic running between the last historical improvement rate and the long-term rate.
+The task force considered the approach used by CMI: a cubic running between the last historical improvement rate and the ultimate rate.
 The slope is set to zero at the ultimate year, and a third point is estimated at the middle year of the transition.

-The SOA's Retirement Plans Experience Committee (RPEC) also used cubics for the transition in MP-2016.
+The SOA's Retirement Plans Experience Committee (RPEC) also used cubics for the transition in MP-2014, MP-2015 and MP-2016.
 Rather than estimating a third point, RPEC used as the initial slope of the cubic the slope of the secant between the last two historical improvement rates.
 The slope was not allowed to exceed 0.003 in absolute value.
 RPEC used two cubics, one along attained ages and one along birth cohorts, believing that the observed cohort effect would be maintained better.
+For MP-2016, RPEC constrained the slope to zero; that is, it used a flat slope at both ends of the cubic.